HarrisonHall/slipstream/README.md

 `slipstream` is a command-line application for serving filtered/aggregated feeds from existing feeds a la Yahoo Pipes.
 A simple configuration file (e.g.
 [slipstream.toml](examples/config/slipstream.toml)) is used to define feeds, relationships, and filters.

-Running
+#### Serve

-`slipstream --config <your-config.toml> --port <your-port>` will start a web server that exposes the following endpoints:
+Running `slipstream --config <your-config.toml> serve --port <your-port>` will start a web server that exposes the following endpoints:

 - `/config` for viewing the config (toml).
 - `/all` (or `/`) for viewing all entries (html).